-Fortunately, there are a couple of other ways to turn those coins into something more spendable.
+Fortunately, there are a couple of other ways to optimize those coins.

-If you’ve got kids as I do, the easiest and most accessible of all the free Coinstar alternatives is to use child labor.
-That is, get the kids to count their jars of loose change and roll the coins themselves!
+If you’ve got kids as I do, the easiest and most accessible of all the free Coinstar alternatives is to get the kids involved: Get the kids to count their jars of loose change and roll the coins themselves!

-So with all the uncertainty out there, your best bet is to find a local credit union or small community bank that will count your change for free.
+So your best bet is to find a local credit union or small community bank that will count your change for free.

 |First County Bank||Free||N/A|

 |People’s United Bank||Free||8% fee|